SethThavareakHour/first-repository/README.md

 If you are looking for a fun and challenging game to play, I recommend trying a number guessing game.
 It is a great way to improve your problem-solving skills and have some fun at the same time.

 Example :

 This is a simple number guessing game that is played between the user and the computer.
 The computer generates a random number between 1 and 100, and the user tries to guess the number.
 The user is given a limited number of guesses, and if they can guess the number within the allotted number of guesses, they win the game.

 How to play :

--Run the code by typing python number_guessing_game.py in your terminal.
+1/Run the code by typing python number_guessing_game.py in your terminal.

--The computer will generate a random number between 1 and 100.
+2/The computer will generate a random number between 1 and 100.

--You will be prompted to guess a number.
+3/You will be prompted to guess a number.

--Enter your guess and press enter.
+4/Enter your guess and press enter.

--The computer will tell you if your guess is too high, too low, or correct.
+5/The computer will tell you if your guess is too high, too low, or correct.

--Continue guessing until you guess the correct number or you run out of guesses.
+6/Continue guessing until you guess the correct number or you run out of guesses.

--If you guess the correct number within the allotted number of guesses, you win the game!
+7/If you guess the correct number within the allotted number of guesses, you win the game!
 Dependencies